 Does your venue’s package include the services of a coordinator?
 If so, many people often get the services of a venue coordinator and a wedding planner confused.
 Couples believe that their venue coordinator will look after all their planning and on the day needs.
 This, however, is not usually the case.

 Firstly, I would like to say that I love venue coordinators – they’re great!
-They know their venues inside out and they are the experts at making sure the venue is fully prepared for your big day.
-During the planning process they can advise on what has worked well before and they will ensure you know the limitations of any rules they may have.
+They know their venues inside out and they are the experts at making sure its prepared properly.
+During planning they can advise on what has worked well before and they’ll ensure you know the limitations/rules.
 They are there on the day to ensure the venues operations run smoothly.
-Any issues that arise, such as overactive air conditioning, or tatty toilets, are promptly dealt with by a venue coordinator.
+Your venue coordinator will deal with any issues that arise, such as overactive air conditioning, or tatty toilets.

 Below are 5 examples of the difference between a wedding planner and a venue coordinator:

-3) Negotiations – Venues have rules!
+Venues have rules!
 However, sometimes couples want something slightly out of the norm.
 At this point a planner comes in to their own in negotiating between the venue and the couple to ensure that both are satisfied.
 A recent example was a venue who wouldn’t allow external evening caterers.
-However, once it was understood this was purely for insurance issues I managed to obtain all the food safety certificates and insurances to allow the caterer to be used.
-If the bride had called directly, I expect the answer would have stayed a firm ‘No’ as she wouldn’t have known these type of work-arounds.
+Once it was understood this was for insurance issues I managed to obtain all the food safety certificates and insurances to allow the caterer to be used.
+If the bride had called directly, I expect the answer would have stayed a firm ‘No’ as she wouldn’t have known this type of work-around.

-4) Your wedding planner is your right-hand man – A good planner will have taken the time to get to know you.
-She/he will know exactly what you mean when you say you want “the twiddly bits on the centrepieces facing the right” because they will have been involved in the design and briefing with the supplier.
+A good planner will have taken the time to get to know you.
+She/he will know exactly what you mean when you say you want “the twiddly bits on the centrepieces facing the right” because they will have been involved in the design and briefing.
 Whilst some venue coordinators might assist with setting up certain elements of the décor, they won’t know this level of detail as they’ve not been involved.
-All such supplier management falls on you or your wedding planner if you have one.

-5) Everything other than the venue – The venue and what happens there is just one aspect of your wedding.
+The venue and what happens there is just one aspect of your wedding.
 There’s a whole host of other aspects that are, quite rightly, beyond the purview of a venue coordinator.
-Think along the lines of invitation processes, bridal party management, the ceremony venue (if it’s at a separate venue), the brides dress/grooms suit and bridal party outfits, off-site accommodation, transportation, bridal party gifts… the list goes on.
+Sourcing all the other suppliers, the ceremony venue (if it’s at a separate venue), transportation.. the list goes on.

-Even if you choose to hire a “day-of” wedding planner, they would typically get involved 4-6 weeks before the wedding and therefore take care of many of the pre-wedding activities as well as managing your actual wedding day.
+Even if you choose to hire a “day-of” wedding planner, they would typically get involved 4-6 weeks before the wedding and therefore familiarise themselves with suppliers and your briefs as well as managing your actual wedding day.

 If you’ve enjoyed this post and would like to discuss how a wedding planner could help you then please get in touch.